 \section{Results}

-The \textit{SuperCon-MTG} database hosts 13,731 compounds, including both reported superconductors and non superconducting compounds, after the data cleaning with algorithm described in Sec~\ref{subsec: Data Cleaning}.
+After data cleaning with the algorithm described in Sec.~\ref{subsec: Data Cleaning}, the \textit{SuperCon-MTG} dataset hosts 13,731 compounds, including both reported superconductors and non-superconducting compounds.
 The cleaned database contains 1,584 non-superconducting compounds with a critical temperature of 0 K. The highest reported critical temperature in the dataset is 143 K for $\text{Hg}_{0.66}\text{Pb}_{0.34}\text{Ba}_{2}\text{Ca}_{1.98}\text{Cu}_{2.97}\text{O}_{8.4}$ \cite{SHAO1995}.
 The average critical temperature of the compounds in the dataset is 21.2 K. The first quartile (\textit{$Q_{1}$}) lies below 2.05 K, meaning that 25\% of compounds in the database have critical temperature $<$ 2.05 K. The second quartile (\textit{$Q_{2}$}) is below 7.5 K and third quartile (\textit{$Q_{3}$}) falls below 29.6 K.

 A clear class imbalance exists between superconductors and non-superconductors, as the number of superconducting materials is significantly higher.
 This imbalance arises due to limited availability of labeled non-superconducting materials data in materials science.
 Despite the existence of well-maintained theoretical and experimental databases such as \textit{Materials Project} \cite{Jain2013} which hosts over 150,000 inorganic materials, \textit{The Open Quantum Materials Database (OQMD)} \cite{Saal2013}, which contains over 1.2 million DFT calculated thermodynamic and structural properties and the \textit{Inorganic Crystal Structure Database (ICSD)} \cite{Belsky2002} hosting more than 300,000 experimetally determined compounds, none of these databases explicitly label materials as superconducting / non-superconducting.
-Due to this limitation, we cannot manually add materials from these datasets to balance the classes, which makes it difficult to ensure a well-distributed dataset for machine learning models. \onecolumngrid
+Due to this limitation, we cannot manually add materials from these databases to balance the classes, which makes it difficult to ensure a well-distributed dataset for machine learning models. \onecolumngrid